ivan-hc/Bottles-appimage/README.md

 ## Construction method
 I have tried many times to allow non-Flatpak users to use Bottles in an alternative way, and not without difficulty.

-At this time, the only method that works with certainty is via [Conty](https://github.com/Kron4ek/Conty), at **https://github.com/Kron4ek/Conty**.
+At this time, the only method that works with certainty is via [Conty](https://github.com/Kron4ek/Conty).

-I've done a [fork](https://github.com/ivan-hc/Conty) of this project to include only Bottles, WINE and audio/video drivers in my release of Conty.

 Currently, the AppImage I produced contains the following structure:
 ```